unixander/workerpool/README.md

 // trigger pool stop
 cancel()

-// wait for all the workers to treminate gracefully pool.Join(context.Background())
+// wait for all the workers to terminate gracefully pool.Join(context.Background())

 ```